paolapog/awesome-frontend-dev/javascript/let-const-var.md

 In JavaScript, var, let, and const are used to declare variables, but they have some differences:

-var: It is function-scoped when declared within a function.
+**var**: It is function-scoped when declared within a function.
 This means that it is available within the function it is declared in.
 If it is declared outside any function, it is globally scoped. var variables can be re-declared and updated.

-let: It is block-scoped, meaning it is only available within the block it is declared in. let variables can be updated but not re-declared.
+**let**: It is block-scoped, meaning it is only available within the block it is declared in. let variables can be updated but not re-declared.

-const: Just like let, const is also block-scoped.
+**const**: Just like let, const is also block-scoped.
 However, const variables can neither be updated nor re-declared.
 They must be initialized at the time of declaration.

 Here is a simple example to illustrate the differences: